devtail/jenkins-as-code/README.md

 </p>

 This repository contains a Jenkins-as-Code approach.
-Everything is tested and running on minikube `v0.33.1`.
+Everything is tested and running with Jenkins `2.164.1` on minikube `v0.33.1`.
 The setup is based on docker, helm and git so it can be easily applied in different infrastructures.
 Plugins and minimum setup are pre-baked inside a docker image.
 A configuration and seeding pipeline provisions Jenkins with configuration code from a central git repository.